Sea of Thieves: Game objectives

+Game setting

 Players can freely explore the game's open world on their own or with other players.
 When exploring islands players can find various resources: food like bananas, coconuts, and mangos, which restore their health, as well as wood planks, firebombs, blunderbombs, and cannonballs.
 Rowboats can be used to carry cargo while avoiding potential hazards.
-There are four weapons players can choose from, which are cutlasses, pistols, blunderbusses, and sniper rifles that can be used to defeat hostile enemies.
-When players are sailing on the ocean, they may sometimes face adverse weather conditions such as thunderstorms, or encounter shipwrecks, messages in bottles, barrels, skeleton ships, ghost fleets,or two monsters: the megalodon and the kraken.
+There are eight weapons players can choose from, including cutlasses, pistols, blunderbusses, sniper rifles, throwing knives, double barrel pistols, blowpipes and harpoon guns, that can be used to defeat hostile enemies.

+When players are sailing on the ocean, they may sometimes face adverse weather conditions such as thunderstorms, or encounter shipwrecks, messages in bottles, barrels, skeleton ships, ghost fleets, or two monsters: the megalodon and the kraken.
 Skull-shaped clouds indicate the locations of Skeleton Forts, which are raids that can be completed by players in the same server.
-Players can interact with each other using emotes and by speaking via an in game text and voice system.
+Players can interact with each other using emotes and by speaking via an in-game text and voice system.
 They can also play musical instruments together and drink at taverns.
 The Anniversary update allows players to engage in leisure activities like fishing, hunting, and cooking.

 Development

 Sea of Thieves was developed by the UK-based developer Rare.
 Almost all of Rare's 200 staff members worked on the game.
-The team began conceptualizing the game in 2014 and wanted to create a title where players can create stories together.
-The team took five months to create the game's playable prototype named Athena using the Unity game engine.
-After playing the prototype, Microsoft's executives including Phil Spencer and Kudo Tsunoda agreed to green-light the game's development.
-Rare employees also provided the voice for all of the non-playable characters.
+The team began conceptualizing the game in 2014 and wanted to create a title where players could create stories together.
+The team took five months to create the game's playable prototype, named Athena, using the Unity game engine.
+After playing the prototype, Microsoft executives including Phil Spencer and Kudo Tsunoda agreed to green-light the game's development.
+Rare employees also provided the voices for all of the non-playable characters.
 Sea of Thieves marked Rare's shift from using its own proprietary engine to using Unreal Engine 4.

-Rare was often considered to be a secretive studio.
+Prior to Sea of Thieves, Rare was often considered a secretive studio.
 Since Sea of Thieves is a multiplayer-focused game, the studio adopted a more transparent approach to the game's development to ensure that the game's content would resonate with players.
 The team allowed fans to take part in the game's development by joining the Insider's Program, which granted players access to an early build of the game.
 The program allowed Rare to experiment with different features while collecting players' feedback.
 The participants could also discuss with the developers in a private forum.
 More than 30,000 players joined the program.
 Through the program, Rare learned more about how players interact with each other and used the information to help the team make gameplay decisions; for instance, the team decided to include solo play after many players from the Insider's Program requested it.